-- (a) detailed business plans which demonstrate the commercial rationale for holding the IP assets in the Islands; - (b) employee information, including level of experience, type of contracts, qualifications and duration of employment; and - (c) evidence that decision making is taking place within the Islands,
+- (a) detailed business plans which demonstrate the commercial rationale for holding the IP assets in the [Cayman] Islands; - (b) employee information, including level of experience, type of contracts, qualifications and duration of employment; and and any other information as may be reasonably required by the Authority to determine whether the relevant entity meets the ES Test.

+(c) evidence that decision making is taking place within the [Cayman] Islands,

-Periodic decisions by non-resident directors or board members, or local staff passively holding intangible assets would not be sufficient to satisfy the ES Test in respect of any IP business and therefore cannot rebut the presumption in the case of high risk IP business.'
+"...periodic decisions by non-resident directors or board members, or local staff passively holding intangible assets would not be sufficient to satisfy the ES Test in respect of any IP business and therefore cannot rebut the presumption in the case of high risk IP business."

-What to do if a Relevant Entity is Carrying on the Relevant Activity of Intellectual Property Business
+What to Do if a Relevant Entity is Carrying On the Relevant Activity of Intellectual Property Business